YuchenZZheng/paper/paper.md

 Figures go in a draft paper

 # Conclusions
 We make some fantastic insight of ideas, hope could get more funding.
+This is a seconf of the concluson.